A common interview question that you might find hard to answer is ‘What do you do in your spare time?’

 How to answer “What Do You Do In Your Spare Time?”

-If you have any experience volunteering you should mention it.
+If you have any experience volunteering this is the time to mention it – especially if it aligns with the companies own CSR efforts.
 This will show the interviewer you’re a caring and compassionate person that can add value to the work environment.

 Employers are aware of the benefits of volunteering and recognise the initiative and commitment that is required to be a volunteer.

-Instead of just saying that you like to “workout”, explain how you go to the gym a few times a week and follow a strict fitness plan or that you are running to train for a mini-marathon.
+Instead of just saying that you like to “workout”, explain a bit more about your interest.
+For example, if you go to the gym a few times a week and follow a strict fitness plan or if you are running to train for a mini-marathon.

 A detailed answer shows off your dedication and self-discipline.
-Health-conscious people also tend to have less sick days at work and have better energy levels.
+Health-conscious people also tend to have fewer sick days at work and have better energy levels.

 Socialising with friends & family